tetratelabs/tetrate-service-bridge-sandbox/README.md

 ## About

-The intention is to create a go-to demo from deploying underlying infra environment to deploying MP and CP and additional addons around usecases
+The intention is to create a go-to demo from deploying underlying infra environment to deploying MP and CP and additional addons around use-cases.

 ## Overview

-The `Makefile` in this directory provides ability to fastforward to anypoint of the automated provisioning of the TSB demo
+The `Makefile` in this directory provides ability to fast-forward to any point of the automated provisioning of the TSB demo

 ```mermaid
   graph TD;